|

 Crocosmia x crocosmiiflora 'George Davidson' (Yellow Montbretia) - The pleated strap-like leaves produced by this South African deciduous corm are held erect to 3 feet tall.
 Sprays of 3 inch wide yellow-orange flowers have a slightly darker exterior.
 The flowers rise above the foliage and open in mid summer - among the first of the Crocosmia to bloom.
 Plant in full sun along the coast and part shade inland.
 Once established, it does not need irrigation.
 Cold hardy to -10°F. [(C. crocosmiiflora x C. 'Gerbe d' Or') x C. 'Gerbe d' Or'] One of George Davidson's many hybrids.
 It received the award of Merit from the Royal Horticultural Society in 1902.
 George Davidson was head gardener at Westwick Hal of Norfolk.
 He used Victor Lemoine's hybrids (see C. Sofatare) but bred his plants for hardiness and larger flowers.
 The larger flowering hybirds until this time were typically less hardy plants as they relied on the tender Crocosmia aurea for this trait.

-This information about Crocosmia x crocosmiiflora 'George Davidson' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Crocosmia x crocosmiiflora 'George Davidson' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |